 - Reflecting on learning helps learning stick

-Another great book I’ve found that provides practical, research based information on how to improve the effectiveness of your training.
+Telling ain’t training is a good book for trainers.
+I find it provides practical, research based information on how to improve the effectiveness of your training.
 It focuses on 4 key adult learning principles and a five step model for creating great training programs

 Fundamentals of Workplace Learning is a comprehensive guide to how people learn in the workplace, and the issues and challenges involved.
 Examining the essential aspects of workplace learning and unravelling the various influences which affect the success of work-based learners, Knud Illeris presents a holistic model to explain how diverse individuals can be encouraged and invited to learn at work.

 Introduction to rubrics is a great book on how to develop one of the most useful assessment tools – Rubrics.
 Obviously I am a big fan of rubrics because I’ve named my consultancy after them, and this was the first book I bought and continue to refer to.

 Transformative learning is becoming influential in all areas of the educational landscape.
 In Transformative Learning in Practice, leading authorities and practitioners working in a variety of national and international settings, including college classrooms, corporate workshops, online, and informal groups in rural communities, offer insights and a wealth ofstrategies for fostering transformative learning in and out of the classroom.

 This is an informative and practical guide on assessment covering topics such as promoting an assessment culture, characteristics of good assessment, audiences for assessment, organizing and coordinating assessment, assessing attitudes and values, setting benchmarks and standards, and using results to inform and improve teaching, learning, planning, and decision making.

 Creating significant learning experiences is one of the first books I read supporting the use of backward design.
 To create meaningful learning experiences, Dee Fink provides a simple yet highly effective framework.